PangHua/PangHua.github.io/_posts/blog/2013-12-09-OpenStack-unit-tests-environment-debugging.md

 <p class="meta">9 Dec 2012 - BeiJing Ring Building</p>

-Most cases, it needs to provide corresponding unit tests for each project's source code in OpenSTack community, but due to  the dependency of packages version，unit test may be failed，this post just briefly introduce how to run  '/project/run_tests.sh'.
+Most cases, it needs to provide corresponding unit tests for each project's source code in OpenSTack community, but due to  the dependency of packages version, unit test may be failed, this post just briefly introduce how to run `/project/run_tests.sh`.

-Use 'OpenStack/Neutron' as an example ：
+Use `OpenStack/Neutron` as an example:

-#####If using virtual env to deploy OpenStack:
+##### If using virtual env to deploy OpenStack:

 */opt/stack/neutron/requirements.txt is the dependency requirement of neutron project*